holgafx/fxcm/fxcmpy/README.rst

 ::

-    for demo account:
+    For demo account:
     con = fxcmpy.fxcmpy(access_token=TOKEN, log_level='error', server=’demo’)

-    for real account:
+    For real account:
     con = fxcmpy.fxcmpy(access_token=TOKEN, log_level='error', server=’real’)

 However, it is recommended to store the API token in a **configuration